Hidden Valley’s Wild Horses

 From 1996 until present, a group of volunteers continue to repair, build and maintain the fence lines and cattle guards plus work with local and state governments to ensure the horses will be here in the years to come.
 These volunteers also keep a close eye on the bands’ health, grazing availability, herd horses away from roadways and developments back to safe areas and help sick and injured horses.

 In 2008, volunteers formed a 501(c)3 non-profit: Hidden Valley Wild Horse Protection Fund.
 Their only funding is through donations and is made up of volunteers.
-Anyone wishing to volunteer or find out more about our organization can send an email, make a donation or get involved.
+Anyone wishing to volunteer or find out more about our organization, please visit our website to send an email, make a donation or get involved.
 We’d love to hear from you!

 by Betsy Brownfield